 Selecting a Unit Testing Framework

-There are many alternatives in each programming language, so you should be able to find one that fits your preference.
+There are many alternatives that allow you to write test code in whatever programming language you prefer, so you should be able to find one that fits your preference.

 Strategies for Unit Testing